djekels/cldemo-netq-l3/README.md

 This demo repo is to be downloaded onto the oob-mgmt-server of cldemo-vagrant(<https://github.com/CumulusNetworks/cldemo-vagrant>) under 'cumulus' user.
 It assumes the rest of the network nodes are up and running, but have no configuration on them.

+If you had already run a different configuration playbook (for example the vxlan or l2 setup) on this setup, clear out all that using the command:

+    ansible-playbook -s reset.yml

 To execute the playbook to setup netq, type:

     ansible-playbook -s configure.yml